-- Energy Efficiency: Develop additional energy efficiency resources to achieve the Efficient Use of Energy Act (EUEA) requirements. - Regional Haze Compliance: Implement the Revised SIP at SIGS by - o Filing for abandonment of SIGS Unit 2 and 3 Capacity (complete), - o Filing for approval to build an additional 40 MW of solar PV capacity (complete), - o Filing for a certificate of public convenience and necessity (CCN) for the 134 MW Palo Verde Unit 3 resource (complete), - o Filing for a CCN for additional capacity at SJGS Unit 4 (complete), - o Conducting an RFP and, based on the results of that RFP, filing for approval of additional gas peaking capacity, - Greenhouse Gas Reduction: Work with the State of New Mexico to develop a plan for statewide compliance with EPA's proposed rules under the Clean Air Act Section 111(d) to reduce greenhouse gas emissions in the State and to set standards for new and modified power plants as needed. - Transmission Import Capability: Continue to evaluate long-term transmission requirements and opportunities to improve transmission import capability into Northern New Mexico.
+- Energy Efficiency: Develop additional energy efficiency resources to achieve the Efficient Use of Energy Act ("EUEA") requirements. - Regional Haze Compliance: Implement the Revised SIP at SJGS by - Filing for abandonment of SJGS Unit 2 and 3 Capacity (complete), - Filing for approval to build an additional 40 MW of solar PV capacity (complete), - Filing for a certificate of convenience and necessity ("CCN") for the 134 MW Palo Verde Unit 3 resource (complete), - Filing for a CCN for additional capacity at SJGS Unit 4 (complete), - Conducting an RFP and, based on the results of that RFP, filing for approval of additional gas peaking capacity, - Greenhouse Gas Reduction: Work with the State of New Mexico to develop an implementation plan for statewide compliance with EPA's proposed rules to reduce greenhouse gas emissions in the State and to set standards for new and modified power plants as needed.

-• Emerging Resources: Continue to monitor and evaluate emerging technologies, particularly battery storage, for application in the future.
+- Transmission Import Capability: Continue to evaluate long-term transmission requirements and opportunities to improve transmission import capability into Northern New Mexico. - Emerging Resources: Continue to monitor and evaluate emerging technologies, particularly battery storage, for application in the future.